physrisk/website-source/articles/2017/plojimu-atsistojus-modelis.md

 Interactive HTML5 applet
 ------------------------

-Bellow you should see an interactive HTML5 app, which uses the algorithm described above.
+Below you should see an interactive HTML5 app, which uses the algorithm described above.
 Model parameters and curves shown in the figure were discussed in the text.
 Try different parameter values for yourself to understand their importance to the observed dynamics of the model.